 Alcohol is a big expense when it comes to a lot of weddings, and it’s also a big variable you can play around with to cut costs.
 Instead of opting for a full open bar, for instance, you can save money offering just beer and wine, or a free cocktail hour followed by a cash bar.

-Keep in mind that while it’s more cost-efficient to buy a keg of beer instead of cases, any leftover beer will go to waste, whereas you can store excess bottles for months.
-And that’s helpful, since it’s a good idea to overestimate — you don’t want to run out drinks halfway through the reception.
+Keep in mind that while it’s more cost-efficient to buy a keg of beer instead of cases, any leftover beer will go to waste (maybe?), whereas you can store excess bottles for months.
+And that’s helpful since it’s a good idea to overestimate — you don’t want to run out drinks halfway through the reception.

-A great way to save some dosh is sourcing second had decs.
+A great way to save some dosh is sourcing second had decorations.